caporaso-lab/using-qiime2/book/references/parallel-configuration.md

 worker_init = "module load anaconda3; conda activate qiime2-shotgun-dev;"
 ```

-*max_blocks = 10:* We will run up to 10 Slurm jobs.
+`max_blocks = 10`: We will run up to 10 Slurm jobs.

-*nodes_per_block = 1:* Each job will use one compute node.
+`nodes_per_block = 1`: Each job will use one compute node.

-*cores_per_node = 20:* 20 cores will be used per compute node.
+`cores_per_node = 20`: 20 cores will be used per compute node.

-*mem_per_node = 100:* 100GB of RAM will be used per compute node.
+`mem_per_node = 100`: 100GB of RAM will be used per compute node.

-*walltime = "10:00:00":* Each Slurm job (block) will run for up to 10 hours.
+`walltime = "10:00:00"`: Each Slurm job (block) will run for up to 10 hours.

-*exclusive = false:* We don't care if there are other jobs running on the nodes we use.
+`exclusive = false`: We don't care if there are other jobs running on the nodes we use.

-*worker_init = "module load anaconda3; conda activate qiime2-shotgun-dev;":* Activate the necessary QIIME 2 conda environment for each worker job.
+`worker_init = "module load anaconda3; conda activate qiime2-shotgun-dev;"`: Activate the necessary QIIME 2 conda environment for each worker job.

 And finally, let's take a look at those parameters given to the HighThroughputExecutor.

-*cores_per_worker = 20:* Each worker will have access to 20 cores.
-This was set to match `cores_per_node / max_workers_per_node` just to ensure all our resources are set to be available.
+`cores_per_worker = 20`: Each worker will have access to 20 cores.
+ This was set to match `cores_per_node / max_workers_per_node`, just to ensure all our resources are set to be available.

-*max_workers_per_node = 1:* Each compute node will only have one worker and only be able to handle one job at a time.
+`max_workers_per_node = 1`: Each compute node will only have one worker and only be able to handle one job at a time.

 This config will queue 10 Slurm jobs that will run for up to 10 hours each.
 Each job will use 20 cores and 100GB of RAM on one compute node.
-Due to the `max_workers_per_node = 1`, each of these Slurm jobs with these resources will be able to handle 1 QIIME 2 action at a time.
+Due to the `max_workers_per_node = 1`, each of these Slurm jobs with these resources will be able to handle one QIIME 2 action at a time.

 ### Example Slurm job

 This is the Slurm job we submitted that used the above config.
-We call this job we actually submit directly the "pilot job."
-This job will itself submit the worker jobs that actually do the work,
+We call this job that we actually submit directly the "pilot job."
+This job will itself submit the "worker jobs," which are the ones that will actually do the work,

 ```bash
 #!/bin/bash